khushalsagar/navigation-transitions/explainer.md

 An opt-in avoids this compat risk but conservatively disables UA transition on sites which don't have custom transitions.

-Note: Ideally we'd want consistent behaviour across browsers here but if its not feasible, the default value can also be left to the UA.

 ### Handling Swipes
 In the absence of a Gesture API for customizing swipes, authors can use this API to handle swipes in the following ways: